-As Axpo operates in many different areas along the value chain, both in Switzerland and in Europe - from the construction of large hydro power plants or wind farms to the operation of nuclear power plants and from trading and sales to sales of IT services - a diverse range of business partners is involved in the supply chain.
-Axpo has a total of around 30,000 different business partners.
+As Axpo operates in many different areas along the value chain, both in Switzerland and in Europe - from the construction of large hydro power plants or wind farms, to the operation of nuclear power plants, from trading and sales to sales of IT services - a diverse range of business partners is involved in the supply chain.
+Axpo has a total of around 20,000 different business partners.
 These include international technology companies such as ABB, Siemens, Westinghouse and GE-Power, international trading partners for energy products such as EDF, E.On, GDF Suez (Engie) and Vattenfall, as well as a large number of international, national and even regional suppliers from the most diverse sectors.

-The order volume for the procurement of goods, materials, third-party services and investments over CHF 100,000 during the reporting year totalled around CHF 370 million in Switzerland and around CHF 140 million abroad.
+The order volume for the procurement of goods, materials, third-party services and investments in, for example, power plants totalled around CHF 470 million during the reporting year in Switzerland and around CHF 170 million abroad.